novonordisk-research/OptiHPLCHandler/vision.md

 For advanced use cases, consider the following haiku:

 Advanced use cases
-Not covered, you figure out:
+not covered, you figure out:
 Embrace API